 Pups are more difficult to census than older animals because they are dark and tend to blend in with the substrate.
-They are also small and easily obscured by other animals. or hidden in crevices or behind rocks and outcroppings.
+They are also small and easily obscured by other animals, or hidden in crevices or behind rocks and outcroppings.
 Traditionally, other agencies have made pups counts from the ground by driving older animals off the rookery and walking through it to tally pups, but these ground counts are highly disruptive.
-DFO has therefore counted pups from oblique 35mm slides taken during aerial surveys.
-In recent years, researchers in the U.S. have developed specialized vertical mediumformat photographic techniques that provide pup counts that appear to be as accurate as those made from the ground.
+DFO has therefore counted pups from oblique 35mm slides or digital images taken during aerial surveys.
+In recent years, researchers in the U.S. have developed specialized vertical medium-format photographic techniques that provide pup counts that appear to be as accurate as those made from the ground.

-Working collaboratively with other agencies, DFO evaluated counts made from oblique 35mm slides by comparing them with those made concurrently from the ground (on Forrester Island in Alaska) or from aerial vertical medium-format images (on B.C. rookeries).
+Working collaboratively with other agencies, DFO evaluated counts made from oblique 35mm photos by comparing them with those made concurrently from the ground (on Forrester Island in Alaska) or from aerial vertical medium-format images (on B.C. rookeries).
 The comparison indicated that some pups were missed in oblique 35mm slides.
-For B.C. rookeries, about 4% of pups were missed, and a correction factor of 1.05 (95% Confidence Interval of 1.018-1.075) was therefore applied to pup counts from oblique 35mm slides.
-At Forrester Island, about 22% of pups were missed, and a correction factor of 1.28 (95% CI of 1.12-1.44) was applied.
+For B.C. rookeries, about 4% of pups were missed, and a correction factor of 1.05 (95% Confidence Interval of 1.02-1.08) was therefore applied to pup counts from oblique 35mm slides.
+At Forrester Island, about 22% of pups were missed, and a correction factor of 1.28 (95% Cl of 1.12-1.44) was applied.
 The correction was likely greater for the latter site because it was larger and had to be circled more widely, such that pups were photographed at more oblique angles.

-In 2002, a total of 3,310-3,566 pups were estimated to have been born on rookeries in B.C.
-Based on life table statistics, it was calculated that roughly 18,400-19,700
+In 2006, a total of 4,800 pups were estimated to have been born in B.C.
+Based on a range of multipliers derived from life table statistics, it was calculated that a Steller sea lion population of at least 20,000 and as many as 28,000 would be required to support this level of pup production.